 - Typical Damage: Notched, wilted, dead, or cut-off plants (weed or crop seedlings).
-Plants missing from rows, bare patches appearing in field. - When and How to Monitor: Look for cutworm, and evidence of cutworm feeding, when monitoring corn in late May to mid-July.
+Plants missing from rows, bare patches appearing in field. - When and How to Monitor: Look for cutworm, and evidence of cutworm feeding, when monitoring corn in May and June.
 Often cutworms will be close to the cut or shriveled plants that they have just damaged.
 Cutworm will sometimes be most abundant in patches or a specific area of a field.
 At each stop, examine 100 plants in a row.
 Calculate percentage of plants cut off or showing leaf feeding. - Economic Threshold: When 2 to 4 percent of plants are cut below the ground or when 6 to 8 percent of plants are cut above the soil surface, and cutworms less than 1 inch long are present.
 Sometimes it is most economical to just treat infested patches, and not whole fields.

-European corn borer
+• European corn borer

 Typical Damage: Shot-holes in leaves.
 Holes in stalk, tassels and ears.
 Damage may cause stalk breakage prior to harvest or cobs to fall to the ground.
 Nutrient flow in the plant may be restricted, resulting in smaller cobs.
-When and How to Monitor: Begin looking for